Opossum

 Opossums mate in March, and young, called joeys, are born after only two weeks as embryos.
 At birth, they are barely larger than a plump raisin and spend about two months nursing within their mother's pouch.
 When they are about 3-4 inches long, they start to get too large for the pouch and they take to riding around on the mother's back.
 At about 4 months of age, when joeys are approximately 7-9 inches from snout to rump, they leave their mother and become independent.

-If you find an opossum that is cold, wet, injured, in a dangerous location or less than 7 inches long not including the tail, it may need to be placed in the care of a licensed wildlife rehabilitator.
+Tip: Occasionally, a joey will fall off the mother's back as she travels around looking for food.
+If it doesn't catch up and climb back on, it will be left behind.
+If you find an opossum that is injured or less than 7 inches long, not including the tail, it may need care from a licensed wildlife rehabilitator.
 If you find a young opossum and it is longer than 9 inches from snout to rump (not including the tail), it is old enough to be independent of its mother.